-The term ancillary dwelling, is used to describe “a small, self contained dwelling located on the same lot as another single house”.
-The government uses the appropriate term but for this article’s purpose, we’re going to be discussing detached granny flats, which are ancillary dwellings that are detached and independent from the main home but on the same block of land.
+Granny Flat is used to describe “a small, self contained dwelling located on the same lot as another single house”.
+The government uses the appropriate term but for this article’s purpose, we’re going to be discussing detached granny flats,which are ancillary or secondary dwellings that are independent from the main home but on the same block of land.

-The recent rise in popularity of granny flats has been a result of legislation changes in 2013 across residential zones in WA that allow homeowners to build and rent out these granny flats to people other than relatives.
-The legislation change was spurred by the obvious shortage in rental properties and affordable living solutions.
+The recent rise in popularity of granny flats has been a result of legislative changes in some states that allow home owners to build and rent out these granny flats to people other than relatives.
+The legislation changes were spurred by the obvious shortage in rental properties and affordable living solutions.

-These homes not only take advantage of this growing demand, but they offer a significant ROI.
-While helping increasing your wealth, they can also help reduce the stress of a looming mort return investment, help accomodate an elderly mother or father and simply isolate that difficult ‘live at home’ teen.
+These homes not only take advantage of this growing demand, but they offer asignificant ROI.
+While helping increasing your wealth, they can also help reduce the stress of a looming mortgage, help accommodate an elderly mother or father and simply isolate that difficult ‘live at home’ teen.

 More space for entertaining